I ❤ webhooks: pass it on

 Here’s where you sign up: the EveryPolitician webhook manager (you’ll need to sign in with your GitHub account if you’re not logged in already).

-Once you’ve done that, every time there’s new data I’ll send an HTTP POST request to your URL, with a small JSON payload that contains two things:
+Once you’ve done that, every time there’s new data for the legislature you indicated (or, if you didn’t, for all the legislatures) I’ll send an HTTP POST request to your URL, with a small JSON payload that contains useful things:

 - countries_json_url: the URL of the latest version of countries.json (that’s the EveryPolitician data’s index file), which itself contains URLs to the most recent datafiles